Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Numerical examples

-The final symbolic expressions for the elastic and inelastic potential functions identified by the implicit and explicit iCKAN approaches are presented in \autoref{fig:results_synthetic}c.
+\textbf{Results.} The final symbolic expressions for the free energy and dissipation potential function identified by the implicit and explicit iCKAN approaches are presented in \autoref{fig:results_synthetic}c.
 The corresponding predictions are shown in \autoref{fig:results_synthetic}a and \autoref{fig:results_synthetic}b.

+The full results regarding model validation with synthetic data are provided in Appendix~\ref{app:results_synthetic}, where \autoref{tab:results_synthetic} shows the error metrics of the model prediction for training dataset and testing dataset, which is evaluated before and after the symbolification process.
+The results indicate that symbolification introduces only a minor difference in prediction error, while the overall agreement between iCKAN predictions and both training and testing datasets remains high.

+Note that the considered different loading durations correspond to different strain rates.
+Therefore, the observed differences in prediction error should be interpreted as strain-rate-dependent effects rather than as a consequence of the loading duration itself.

-More detailed results regarding model validation with synthetic data are provided in Appendix~\ref{app:results_synthetic}.
-The predictions generated by iCKAN align closely with both the training and test datasets.
-Interestingly, both time integration approaches produced comparable results on this simple synthetic dataset, with only minor differences in the discovered symbolic forms of the elastic and inelastic potentials.
+Interestingly, both time integration approaches produced comparable results on this simple synthetic dataset, with only minor differences in the discovered symbolic forms of the free energy and dissipation potential.

+Furthermore, a brief sensitivity analysis of the influence of the predictive error scales with the time increment is shown in Appendix~\ref{app:sensitivity_analysis_time_increment}, indicating that the observed error is primarily governed by the numerical properties of the time integration scheme rather than by limitations of the iCKAN architecture.

 This demonstrates that, in principle, either approach leads to similar outcomes and can be effectively employed in practice to discover material models using iCKANs.